NullPointerStudios/GoogleDocs-WowFetcher/README.md

 getOther(realm, characterName)
 getProgression(realm, characterName)

-Each of these functions retuens an array.
+Each of these functions returns an array.
 You can then use the transpose function to display those arrays in the spreadsheet.